2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/sxc.md

 ```

 ## How to Get the Current Context's `sxc` Controller
-Before you continue, make sure you know how to resolve/get your `sxc`-controller, as it is unique for each DNN-Module.
+Before you continue, make sure you know how to resolve/get your `sxc`-controller, as it is unique for each Dnn-Module.
 This is because each action needs to know which module it belongs to.
 Read about the 3 ways to get this in the [$2sxc Manager docs](xref:JsCode.2sxcApi.$2sxc).

 ## The API of an Initialized Module `sxc` Controller